Arriving in Fiji: Airport Customs, Biosecurity & Arrival Process© FijiPocketGuide.com

 • Human remains (ash).

-What Happens if a Risk Good is Found in Your Baggage
+What Happens if Risk Goods Are Found in Your Baggage

-If a prohibited item is found that you have declared, then you have the option to either get the item treated at your expense, destroyed or re-exported to the country of origin under Biosecurity supervision at your expense.
+Suppose you have declared an item deemed unsafe to enter the country.
+In that case, you can either get the item treated at your expense, destroyed or re-exported to the country of origin under Biosecurity supervision at your expense.

 For more information, see Arrival Advice: Biosecurity & Customs in Fiji.